PLM-Net: Perception Latency Mitigation Network for Vision-Based Lateral Control of Autonomous Vehicles: Introduction

 \subsection{Motivation}

-Vision-based Autonomous Vehicle (AV) control functions in a similar way to how the human brain interprets and responds to visual information.
-Both share the same perception-planning-control (sense-think-act) cycle.
-In this cycle, there is a latency between sensing the environment and applying a corresponding action, which makes the human reaction time always higher than zero \cite{kwon2007enhanced}.
+Vision-based Autonomous Vehicle (AV) control follows a perception--planning--control (sense–think–act) cycle, where visual observations are processed to generate control actions.
+In this cycle, there is a latency between sensing the environment and applying a corresponding action, which makes the human reaction time always higher than zero~\cite{kwon2007enhanced}.
 Similarly, it is challenging to completely eliminate this latency in AV control \cite{li2020towards}, and reducing it through powerful GPUs and FPGAs is impractical in automotive platforms.
-This latency, if not properly mitigated, can result in a number of issues, ranging from trivial ones like uncomfortable rides to serious ones like endangering the safety of the passengers.
-Therefore, the ability of an AV driving system to effectively mitigate latency is crucial for ensuring safety.
-We hypothesize that the human brain have internal mechanisms such as anticipating or predicting future actions to mitigate the latency \cite{ho2022cognitive}.
-Inspired by this, we propose a deep neural network architecture with similar predictive capabilities.
+If not properly mitigated, this latency can degrade lateral tracking performance and steering stability, potentially affecting ride comfort and control reliability.
+Human drivers implicitly anticipate future vehicle states when reacting to visual stimuli \cite{ho2022cognitive}.
+Inspired by this predictive behavior, we propose a deep neural network architecture that forecasts future steering actions to mitigate perception latency.